Hari-hara7/calculator/README.md

 # SuperCalci - A Beautiful Calculator
+visit  calci :git clone https://hari-hara7.github.io/calculator/

 SuperCalci is a modern and user-friendly calculator designed with simplicity, clarity, and a beautiful user interface.
 It supports basic arithmetic operations, advanced functions, and includes features like square root, trigonometric functions, cube, pi, and square.